 If you’ve met me before you’ve probably noticed that I’m a bit obsessed with my period.
 It’s almost my favourite time of the month, but it wasn’t always like this.
 I used to hate being on my period.

-After having kids I found I couldn’t wear a tampon.
+After having kids I found I couldn’t wear a tampon any more.
 I don’t know exactly what changed, but suddenly my body would push the little blighters out and they would be so, so painful.
 We all know the agony of having to pull out a dry tampon, right?
 If you don’t, then you are extremely lucky!

 Every month I would dread being on my period.
-I am a heavy bleeder, but I downright refused to wear those awful super heavy pads that feel like you’ve got a nappy on - so I was soaking through my pads every couple of hours or so.
+I am a heavy bleeder, but I downright refused to wear those awful super heavy pads that feel like you’ve got a nappy on.
+I was soaking through my pads every couple of hours or so.

-The months went on and I grew more and more miserable with the state of my menstrual hygiene situation.
+The months went on and I grew more and more miserable with the state of my period situation.
 I remember having a little weep to myself on the bathroom floor, and I just decided I was going to go for it.
 It didn’t matter what my husband thought – no vagina, no entitlement to an opinion on my vaginal wellbeing.